docksal/docksal/docs/advanced/stack-config.md

 ### DOCKSAL_NO_DNS_RESOLVER

 Allow disabling the DNS resolver configuration (in case there are issues with it).
-Set to `true` to activate
+Set to `true` to activate.

 ### MYSQL_ROOT_PASSWORD